 In 2001, an experimental Zenith Air CH 801 was built and stationed at Mission Padamo’s jungle base.
 This fulfilled the desire to have an airplane based right in the jungle.
 While being used to transport medical emergencies to a newly opened, small government medical station down river, the Zenith was also used extensively for outreach programs in the jungle.
 However, in 2003, the engine of the 801 needed to be replaced.
 The church backing the project preferred that Mission Padamo had a certificated aircraft, so they purchased a Cessna 172 for the ministry.

-This plane has since been modified for jungle service, and it is ready to head to Venezuela.
+This plane has since been modified for jungle service, and it is ready to head to Amazonas.
 It is, however, still waiting for import permission.
 It is currently on loan to a missionary aviation training group, the Spokane Turbine Center in Washington state.

 The need is evident to all who live in the jungle: the Yanomamö and the missionaries alike.
 It is the desire of Mission Padamo to base aircraft right in the jungle base, and it is for this purpose that Mission Padamo Aviation and Support was established.
 MPAS is a registered 501(c)(3) non-profit organization, trusting the Lord for an airplane and all that that entails.